 3. Our Firm Foundation: “The firm foundation of God will stand,” Paul told Timothy (2 Timothy 2:19) Jesus Christ is the Rock that will steady you when life makes you feel like you’re on shaky ground.
 More specifically, “Whoever hears these sayings of Mine and does them, I will liken him to a wise man who built his house on a rock.
 And the rain descended, the floods came, and the winds blew and beat on that house.
 And it did not fall, for it was founded a rock.”
 (Matthew 7:24-27) When your life is built on Him, your habits, your lifestyle, your choices, your priorities, your relationships, you’ll experience a life that has solid ground, even when the world tries to shake it.
 What does this mean in practical terms?
 You’ll always have a place of refuge within yourself, where Christ dwells.
 You’ll have the tools you need to overcome the enemy within and then outside of you.
 True victory isn’t found when all your problems are finally over.
 True victory is when the problems are still there, but they have no control over you.
 THAT is why you need a firm foundation in The Word, Jesus Christ.
 (John 1:1-5)

-1 Corinthians 10:4 says, “…for they drank of that spiritual Rock that followed them, and that Rock was Christ.”
-A lot of people never really experience Jesus Christ, as the Rock.
+Paul wrote, in 1 Corinthians 15:58, “Therefore, my beloved brothers, be steadfast, unmovable, always abounding in the work of the Lord, knowing that your labor in the Lord is not in vain.” (mev) and 1 Corinthians 10:4 says, “…for they drank of that spiritual Rock that followed them, and that Rock was Christ.”
+A lot of people never really experience Jesus Christ, as the Rock of salvation.
 Why?
 Because we fret and grasp for control and get tangled up in our emotions instead of running to the Rock and clinging to it.
+He is the Savior of the shipwreck!
+He speaks peace to the storm…steady as a ROCK.
 Prayer, the Word of God and worship are how you’re going to find refuge for your soul, but it isn’t easy to do that.
 Why?
-Because if you’re going to cling to the Rock, you’ll to let go of the control of all the messes, so your hands are free to grab onto Him. <3
+Because if you’re going to cling to the Rock, you’ll have to let go of the control of all the messes, so your hands are free to grab onto Him.